 (A girl named Sachiko brings to mind Corpse Party and its Sachiko and bomb shelter.
 I guess the name Sachiko is an “old person’s name” in contemporary Japan, something that would belong to a child from the 1940s and 50s?
 Then again, the connection might be more direct.
 Sachiko from Corpse Party was only named in the remake, and the sequel, Corpse Party: Book of Shadows makes a lot of huff about wounds from a past life showing up as you recognize the déjà vu between the two lives, and you’ll remember Ulala saying that Maya had a bruise like that back at the sanitarium!
 Maybe Corpse Party was inspired by P2?)

 At this point, we had already done the bulk of the fixes, so it was time for traditional sit-down-and-snore grinding, mostly for Rank Ups to unlock the mid-level spells on the two Personas that did have the mid-level abilities.
 The other Persona even Mutated and gained a mid-level water ability of its very own, and all the better.
 As the walkthrough had suggested, this – plus the levels we had gained in the interim – were enough to humiliate Ulala.
 In summary: I will cop to our poor use of card-gathering and Personas before now, but the fact that Old Maid pinned us down into a guaranteed game over just because we weren’t able to land a 200+ hit on Ulala would have screwed us either way.
-Even if we had been doing our Personas right, the odds of us having a mid-level Water, Earth and Fire spell of our own accord, at a point in the game when you’re still primarily using base-level spells even on most other Personas, is almost zero (the Persona that had to gain a mid-level spell through Mutation was the strongest one in the party!).
+Even if we had been doing our Personas right, the odds of us having a mid-level Water, Earth and Fire spell of our own accord, on the three party members we didn’t know would be the only ones on-hand during this sequence, at a point in the game when you’re still primarily using base-level spells even on level-appropriate Personas, is almost zero (the Persona that had to gain a mid-level spell through Mutation was the strongest one in the party!).
 I blame the game, and if tries to pull anything like this again, we might very well walk out of our own accord, just like the SQQ.
 Fuck 90’s Persona.

 Like I said, Ulala apologises, explains her feelings and repeats that she didn’t know she was calling a real hit.
 Speaking of irredeemable people, Makimura outright tries to provoke Katsuya into killing Ulala so that he won’t have to go to jail.
 Jesus Christ, and the party just lets this guy go with his word that he’ll pay back his victims?
 I’m starting to suspect these might not be professional human beings.
 Okay, okay, Katsuya has him by the throat at first, and Baofu slugs him, and since Katsuya is also on official leave and can’t do more than a citizen’s arrest and would probably get in trouble with his corrupt bosses for even that… but they let him go free!
 At least this guy is supposed to be a slimeball, and we’re clearly never going to be inviting him into the party, Final Fantasy VII, but seriously, they let him go even though they know he’s a big money scam artist who literally wants their friend dead?